BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^9]: **Safe Optional.** The use of a safe is somewhat optional: you will have enough seeds at home to compromise your funds, but they should each be locked by PINs or biometrics, making such compromise unlikely.
 It's recommended, and it's better to have it, but don't give up on this procedure just because you don't have a home safe.

 [^10]: **Computer Choices.** Everything's a balance.
 If you can choose a computer that doesn't get much use, that's more secure, but you also want to make sure that it's a computer that will stay up to date with security updates.
 If the computer is no longer being supported with security updates, that's a bad choice.
 The biggest danger if your computer is compromised is that your transaction coordinator may be compromised and it will send you incorrect PSBTs for signing.
 So _always_ look carefully at any PSBTs that you're signing, and be even more careful if your computer is less secure through other usage.

+[^11]: **Software Verification.** It can be tempting to skip over this verification step. **Don't.** A supply-chain attack is a real adversary: the software may have been changed on the website.
+But, if so, it won't match the checksum or the checksum won't be signed by the correct creator.
+So, be sure to verify and be sure to carefully consider the results.